+Our Summer Group tours have ended for 2023.
+Please check out our On-Site School Groups page to schedule a field trip.
 Our group tours are themed and use the Museum’s unique space and hands-on collection to explore how transportation helped shape New York City throughout history to present day.
 Tours use a mix of inquiry, observation, primary and secondary sources, and inquiry-based discussions of archival images.
-This is a great activity for summer camp groups and groups of youth wanting to explore the museum.
+This is a great field trip for summer camp groups and groups of youth wanting to explore the museum.

 In-Person (60 Minutes)

 10:00am, 11:30am, and 1:00pmBOOK A TOUR